Blood Bowl Tournament Regulations

 • Get +50.000 gp for team building.

 Note: Star players may not be given additional skills and no player can add more than one skill (normal or double).
 There are no other limits to skill selection.

-The tournament is played over 1 day and is "resurrection" based.
+The tournament is played over 1 day and will use the ‘Exhibition Play’ rules (p101-103 of the official Rulebook).
 This means that each team remains unchanged throughout the day, no winnings, no SPP, injuries do not carry over.

 To stay on schedule, we ask that you play at a brisk pace with no time wasting please.
 To help with this we encourage the use of game timers.
 While it is of course up to you and your opponent to decide how strictly you wish to enforce the rule on turn time, we ask that you use a turn time of 3.5 minutes (210 seconds) as at least a guide so that games don’t fall behind.
 We will also not be using the Overtime Rules in the CRP: if a game is tied at the end of two halves, it will be recorded as a tie.
 Each game will be measured at 2 hours long in order to allow time for a 15 minute break between games.

 10:00 - First Game

 After each game you will record the game results on the results form.
 Points are awarded as follows: